looker/hackernews/01_intro.md

 ## How are the Scores Distributed?

-If we set the score and the count the number of posts with each score, we should get an idea about how likely a story is to get a given score.
+If use the score as a dimension (group by score, ins SQL) and the count the number of posts with each score, we should get an idea about how likely a story is to get a given score.
 Looking at the table and graph below we can see that many stories are scored like mine, 1,2,3,4.

 <look height="300">
   type: table